Leoka2000/front-end-ScholarSearch/README.md

 <img src="./src/assets/onSubmit.png" style="width: 700px"><br>

-This function can be found inside the <Content/> component it is part of react-hook-form's API, it has "data" as its parameter.
+This function can be found inside the <Content> component it is part of react-hook-form's API, it has "data" as its parameter.
 In this case, the parameter will carry only the {keyValue} variable, which will be passed to the <IndividualPages> component, which will be used to conditionally access different indexes of our REST API.

  ## React Hooks: